superpios/node-scorecard/README.md

 The 25 most reliable active nodes ranked by **historical** uptime, stability and track record — not by who happens to be online right now.
 A node only ranks here by being consistently up across many samples.

 ### 📈 Trends — the network over time
-The Scorecard records a snapshot of the network every 3 hours and shows how it **moves over time**:
+The Scorecard records a snapshot of the network every 2 hours and shows how it **moves over time**:

 - **Network Pulse** — active-node count over time
 - **ASNs gaining / losing nodes** — watch providers fill up or empty out (IONOS went 285 → 188 active nodes in two days; this view catches that)
 - **Node movers** — nodes whose 7-day uptime improved or declined the most vs their own history

 ### 🧊 Time Capsule — on Walrus (Sui)
-Once a day the network's historical snapshot is archived on **Walrus**, the decentralized storage protocol on Sui — currently on testnet as a proof of concept.
+The Scorecard's historical snapshot is archived on **Walrus**, the decentralized storage protocol on Sui.
 Each capsule is an immutable, content-addressed blob with a verifiable hash and a public link shown in the Trends tab.
 The history of a decentralized VPN, stored on decentralized storage.

+The Scorecard itself is also published as a **Walrus Site** — the static page lives on Walrus, fully decentralized, with no central server hosting it.
+A planned next step is integrating **Walrus Memory** to give an AI agent persistent, verifiable memory of node history — an assistant that remembers how the network and individual nodes have behaved over time.

 ---